da-nrw/DNSCore/ContentBroker/src/main/markdown/installation_irods_cb.md

 Please note the settings of your iRODS installation, as they're needed for config.properties of CB and DA-Web.

-1. danrw.re file Template: https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/rules/danrw.re
+1. danrw.re file Template: https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/irodsGridFacade/danrw.re

-Alter "default resource" settings in core.re and in danrw.re for apropiate settings on your system as they might point to some dummy resources.
+Alter "default resource" settings in core.re and in danrw.re for apropiate settings on your system as they might point to some dummy resourcees.

 ### Adding users to DNSCore